-This 43 minimum trimester-credit certificate program (952.5 minimum hours) and 61.5-credit Associate in Applied Science program emphasize a solid foundation in the basic sciences, long a Northwestern hallmark; more than 400 hours of hands-on lab experience; and a structured clinical experience within the School of Massage Therapy Teaching Clinic and other community sites.
-The School of Massage Therapy has sought to provide widely experienced and prominent practicing therapists as instructors for the program.
+This 43.5 minimum trimester-credit certificate program (952.5 minimum hours) and 61.5-credit Associate in Applied Science program emphasize a solid foundation in the basic sciences, long a Northwestern hallmark; more than 400 hours of hands-on lab experience; and a structured clinical experience within the DeRusha Learning Center and other community sites.
+The massage therapy program has sought to provide widely experienced and prominent practicing therapists as instructors for the program.